 “Really, me?”
 He says.
 “You’re the one that doesn’t get in there.”

-He moves to the other side, doing the same, nails scraping up soap through your body hair, he rinses his hand before pulling and directing the water over you, warming the muscle there and getting the soap off.
+He moves to the other side, doing the same, nails scraping up soap through your body hair, he rinses his hand before pulling and directing the water over you, warming your muscles and getting the soap off.

 He squeezes down to the full of your breast, starts to move his hand lower, then stops.
 You’re pits are clean, he’s done.
 You can take care of the rest.